dechavezv/Hoffman2_Notes/README.md

 `

 # Jobs being killed due to memory issues.
-Beacuse Hoffman2 uses a linux system, it will look for the virtual memmory of your job not h_data. \
+Beacuse Hoffman2 uses a linux system, it will look for the virtual memory of your job not h_data. \
 Sometimes the virtual memory is higher than the amount you have requested with `h_data=`.
 How much higher?
 It depends on the program as well as the type of request that you pass to hoffman.
 Here are two common problems: